How to get Ordained in Puerto Rico to Officiate

 Written and reviewed by the wedding law liaison team at the Universal Life Church.

 Welcome to the Puerto Rico marriage laws guide.
 Being the officiant at a wedding is a great honor and responsibility - which is why we've assembled this page to give guidance to ministers and couples.
 To ensure everything goes as planned on the big day, we encourage you to follow the steps laid out below.
 The page will explain how to become a wedding minister, how to marry someone, and how to ensure that the ceremony is legal in Puerto Rico.

 Here are the basic steps to follow for officiating a wedding:

-How Do I Become Ordained to Marry in Puerto Rico
+Getting Ordained in Puerto Rico

 Getting ordained to officiate weddings as a Universal Life Church minister is the easiest step in the process.
 You simply need to fill out all the required fields on the Online Ordinaion Request form and submit to be granted instant confirmation.
 We believe that your faith and calling are your personal business and you are free to continue down your own path even as a ULC minister.
 The ULC is recognized throughout the United States of America, including its territories such as Puerto Rico!
 Just click below to get started.

 How Do You Perform a Wedding in Puerto Rico